wikwiki777/HI-Ware/README.md

 - As a Customer, i want to rate and review a product<br>
 so that the site owner and other potential customers know how satisfied i am or not.

+- As a Customer, i want my shipping details prefilled if they are set in my profile.

 ## UX